 Ingredients for Homemade Moisturizers

 All the ingredients and essential oils listed below are well-researched, gentle, and used in many skincare products.
-They won't disturb the pH level of your skin, and they work well on all skin types
+They won't disturb the pH level of your skin, and they work well on all skin types.

 However, not all fixed oils, carrier oils, and essential oils are created equally, and they won't give the same results on different skin types.
 To achieve the best results, you can experiment with the oils used in the recipes.
 We've included a detailed guide at the end of this article.

 Last but not least, natural doesn't always mean safe.
 Many ingredients, generally considered safe and frequently used in cosmetics or even cooking, can still cause adverse and allergic reactions when applied.
-That's why you should always do a
+That's why you should always do a patch test before you introduce a new ingredient or formula.

 Always make sure to check the shelf life of the ingredients you're using.
 Some carrier oils and essential oils will have a longer shelf life than others.